-It was only in 1968, after the enacting of the Immigration and Nationality Act of 1965 that the first substantial numbers of Taiwanese began to arrive in the US.
+It was only in 1968, after the enacting of the Immigration and Nationality Act of 1965 that the first truly substantial numbers of Taiwanese began to arrive in the US.
 The act abolished the National Origins Formula which had been in place since 1921 and had excluded most African and Asian immigrants from immigrating to the US.
-Most of the new non-European immigrants were graduate students or professionals and most of the Taiwanese forsook Chinatowns for suburbs like Flushing in New York and in California, the suburbs of San Jose, Monterey Park and others.
+Most of the new non-European immigrants were graduate students or professionals and most of the Taiwanese forsook Chinatowns for suburbs like Flushing in New York and in California, the suburbs of San Jose, Monterey Park, and others.

 THE SAN GABRIEL VALLEY

-At the other end of the valley, Taiwanese settled in Diamond Bar, Hacienda Heights, Ramona, Rowland Heights, and Walnut.
+At the other end of the valley, large numbers of Taiwanese settled in Diamond Bar, Hacienda Heights, Ramona, Rowland Heights, and Walnut.
 When plans were announced in 1981 to build Fo Guang Shan Hsi Lai Temple (佛光山西來寺) in Hacienda Heights, some residents expressed concern over the possibility of pre-dawn gongs, loud chanting, conversion of Christian children, and most amusingly, animal sacrifices.
-Despite hostility, the temple was completed in 1988 and, not surprisingly to anyone moderately educated about major religions, there was vegetarian food, not blood sports.
+Despite the hostility, the temple was completed in 1988 and, not surprisingly to anyone moderately educated about major religions, there was vegetarian food, not blood sports.

 OPENING OF TAIWAN